judyandiealvarez/azure-sql-export/README.md

 - **Cleaner Workflow**: Only interact with objects that actually need changes
 - **Better Focus**: Attention on objects that require decisions
 - **Reduced Errors**: Less chance of accidentally overwriting identical objects
+- **Clear Differences**: Visual diff display shows exactly what will change
+- **Action Preview**: Shows what type of operation will be performed

 #### Smart ALTER Logic for Existing Objects
 The import tool now uses proper ALTER statements instead of DROP/CREATE for existing objects: